CodeJuan/linux_setup_env/README.md

 # linux_setup_env
-deploy some app & config in ubuntu or centos
+1. deploy some app & config in ubuntu or centos
+2. initialize the env to which I prefer